zachweintraub/BlogSite.Solution/README.md

 ## Description

-_This application allows users to register with username and password, add blog, add posts to the blog, add communities to their blog, tomake a search in posts._
+_This application allows users to register with username and password, add blog, add posts to the blog, add communities to their blog, to make a search in posts._

 ## Blog Site Specifications